telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

-Context availability management (information not about the entities themselves, but about the providers of that information) has not been yet developed in the current candidate version for NGSIv2 (although a section about that exist at the end of this document, as a placeholder to include this information in the future).
+Context availability management (information not about the entities themselves, but about the providers of that information) has not been yet developed in the current candidate version for NGSIv2 (although a section about that exists at the end of this document, as a placeholder to include this information in the future).
 You need to use NGSIv1 is you want to use this functionality.
 See [NGSIv1 walkthrough](walkthrough_apiv1.md) for more details.